vanzasetia/base-apparel-coming-soon-page/README.md

 ### Introduction
 Welcome to the `README.md` of this repo!
 The purpose of creating this project is to sharpen my coding skill.

-In this file I'm going to tell you everything, start from tools that I used, and much more.
+In this file I'm going to tell you everything, starting from tools that I used, and much more.

 That's it for the introduction and **happy reading!**